szaydel/docker-jenkins/README.md

 # docker-jenkins

 Sets up a container with jenkins installed listening on port 8080.
+Several changes have been made to address specific needs of RackTop systems.
+As such, this is probably not useful for most users.
+Consider looking at the upstream which is quite a bit more generic.

 ## Usage